 Consult your vehicle repair manual.
-If you don't have the manual yet, you can buy an inexpensive, aftermarket copy at Amazon. come with step-by-step procedures to troubleshoot most systems and components in your vehicle, along with instructions to replace faulty parts as necessary.
-Haynes manuals
+If you don't have the manual yet, you can buy an inexpensive, aftermarket copy on Amazon.
+Haynes manuals come with step-by-step procedures to troubleshoot most systems and components in your vehicle, along with instructions to replace faulty parts as necessary.

 A leaking caliper piston or wheel cylinder will prevent that brake assembly from working properly and cause a pulling brake condition.